nick-dolan/gekko-batcher/readme.md

 You need to start Gekko in ui mode also.
 Go to folder with gekko and typ `node gekko --ui`.

-Don't forget to set folder path for gekko!
+Don't forget to set up `gekkoPath` folder path for gekko!

 Then just type `node index` in terminal and see process.